 Good budgeting is critically important to the success of nonprofit organizations – that often have stretched resources, fluctuating funding, and/or heavy reliance on specific funding sources.

-A well-formulated nonprofit budget allows for the best use of limited nonprofit resources and focuses on the primary goals and objectives of the organization.
+A well-formulated nonprofit operating budget allows for the best use of limited nonprofit resources and focuses on the primary goals and objectives of the organization.

 A nonprofit operating budget is a financial document that provides an overview of how a nonprofit organization is planning to spend its money.
 It also breaks down the nonprofit’s operating expenses and overall costs.
 The nonprofit operating budget is essentially the financial reflection of what the nonprofit business expects to achieve over a 12-month period (annual budget)